MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-data-exchange-definitions.md

 ms.date: 11/03/2022
 ms.author: bholtorf
 ---
-# <a name="set-up-data-exchange-definitions"></a>Set Up Data Exchange Definitions
+# Set Up Data Exchange Definitions

 You can set up [!INCLUDE[prod_short](includes/prod_short.md)] to exchange data in specific tables with data on external files.
 For example to send and receive electronic documents, import and export bank data or other data, such as payroll, and item catalogues.
 Learn more at [Exchanging Data Electronically](across-data-exchange.md).

 To create a data exchange definition for a data file or stream, you can use the related XML schema to define which data elements to include on the **Column Definitions** FastTab.
 See step 6 in [To describe the formatting of lines and columns in the file](across-how-to-set-up-data-exchange-definitions.md#to-describe-the-formatting-of-lines-and-columns-in-the-file).
 Learn more at [Use XML Schemas to Prepare Data Exchange Definitions](across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md).

 Normally, you set up data exchange definitions on the **Data Exchange Definition** page.
 However, for updating currency exchange rates, it is faster to use a currency exchange rate service.
-Learn more at [Update Currency Exchange Rates](finance-how-update-currencies.md#to-set-up-a-currency-exchange-rate-service).
+Learn more at [Update Currency Exchange Rates](finance-how-update-currencies.md#set-up-a-currency-exchange-rate-service).

 > [!NOTE]
 > If the file that is being converted is in the XML format, the term *"column"* in this article should be interpreted as an *"XML element containing data"*.